Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/Multimedia/Play MP3 with SD card.rst

 Insert the MicroSD card into the SD card slot of the AMB82 MINI board.

-Open the example in “File” -> “Examples” -> “AmebaMultimedia” -> “SDCardPlayMP3”.
+Open the example in "File" -> "Examples" -> "AmebaMultimedia" -> "SDCardPlayMP3".

 |image03|